Indie Project Checklist

 Neutral Entities are entities whose involvement is strictly limited to the following roles:

-• Services and products (e.g. legal advice, server hosting services, ready-made assets, software licenses, etc.)
+• Services and products (legal advice, server hosting services, ready-made assets, software licenses, etc.)

 • End-users (people playing your game or using your software)